-40. Midterm exams, one and a half hours in length, shall be offered in Contracts, Tort Law, Criminal Law, and Property I during the December examination period.
-A midterm exam, two and a half or three hours in length, shall be offered in Constitutional Law during the December examination period.
+40. Midterm exams, one and a half hours in length, shall be offered in Contracts, Tort Law, Criminal Law, and Property I. A midterm exam, two and a half or three hours in length, shall be offered in Constitutional Law during the December examination period.